 Listen to Carlos do Carmo’s famous song: “Homem das castanhas” (Chestnut man)

-Carlos do Carmo had a huge career in fado, and today we remember the Portuguese fado singer who sang “Homem das castanhas” so many times.
+Carlos do Carmo had an enormous career in fado, and today we remember the Portuguese fado singer who sang “Homem das castanhas” so many times.

 Do you still remember the chorus?